Vietnam.vn - Nền tảng quảng bá Việt Nam

 Customers test a service that measures human movement, snoring, and facial images while sleeping at a capsule hotel in Tokyo on May 16, 2022.
 Photo: AFP

-Another study conducted by the University of Tokyo and published in March concluded that Japanese elementary school seniors sleep 7.9 hours a night, junior high school seniors sleep 7.1 hours, and high school seniors sleep 6.5 hours.
+Another study conducted by the University of Tokyo and published in March concluded that Japanese elementary school seniors sleep 7.9 hours a night, junior high school seniors sleep 7.1 hours and high school seniors sleep 6.5 hours.
 This is much less than the minimum amount of sleep needed to ensure good health.

-This is not the first time the Ministry of Health , Labor and Welfare has issued sleep guidelines.
-Previously, the 2014 guidelines listed 12 points, recommending that "good sleep contributes to the prevention of lifestyle-related diseases", and urged people to improve sleep quality and ensure adequate sleep.
+This is not the first time the Japanese Ministry of Health , Labor and Welfare has issued sleep guidelines.
+Previously, the 2014 guidelines listed 12 points, recommending "good sleep contributes to the prevention of lifestyle-related diseases", and urged people to improve sleep quality and ensure adequate sleep.

 He believes that people need to treat sleep "like a mortgage, prioritize it every day and get enough sleep."
-To do this, Dr. Yanagisawa suggests people "set aside 7-8 hours for sleep, then arrange other things like studying, working, and entertainment in the remaining time."
+To do this, Dr. Yanagisawa suggests people "set aside 7-8 hours for sleep, then arrange other things like studying, work, and entertainment in the remaining time."

-"I can say that the majority of Japanese students are sleep deprived.
+"I can say that the majority of Japanese students are sleep-deprived.
 This becomes something they take for granted for the rest of their lives," Yanagisawa said.

-"At night, students are under pressure to study, but in my generation, the radio was always on and after school, I wanted to do my own work, so I went to bed late every day," he admitted.
+"At night, students are under pressure to study, but in my generation, the radio was always on, and after school, I wanted to do my own work, so I went to bed late every day," he admitted.
 "Of course, the next day at school, I was always sleepy."

 Some studies have shown that lack of sleep can affect short-term memory and is linked to Alzheimer's disease.
 "I think the government is right to be concerned about people's lack of sleep because I'm very worried myself," Yanagisawa said.